1876 Chicago mayoral elections: July special election

 Vice would flourish ten times more luxuriently in our city than it does today, and Chicago might as well as shut up shop, for McGrath is in favor of making offices for his friends, raising our indebtedness, and doing anything that will tend to ruin this city.

 Results

-Chicago voters, rebuking Colvin, elected Republican Monroe Heath in a landlside.
+Chicago voters, rebuking Colvin, elected Republican Monroe Heath in a landslide.
 His margin of victory was roughly 39 points, a percentage which itself was significantly greater than either of his opponents' vote shares.